-Members of the Assessment Committee receive a hard copy of the dissertation sent by the chairperson.
+The Assessment Committee is in charge of reading and examining the final text of the dissertation.
+Members of the Assessment Committee receive a hard copy of the dissertation sent by the Dean.
 They shall:

-- Submit a written Report on the Dissertation to the chairperson of the assessment committee two months after they receive the manuscript.
-All reports shall be available at the Office of the Dean before the public announcement of the defense session. - Attend the defense session personally and present their evaluation orally during the session. - Participate in the writing of the Report on Defense. - Deliberate and agree on a grading mark for the dissertation.
+- Submit a written Report on the Dissertation to the Dean two months after they receive the manuscript.
+All reports shall be available at the Office of the Dean before the public announcement of the defense session. - Attend the defense session personally and present their evaluation orally during the session. - Participate in the writing of the Report on the Defense session. - Deliberate and agree on a grading mark for the dissertation.

-The chairperson is responsible for ensuring the examination procedures: submission of copies to the assessment committee, communicating the date of defense, coordination of the session and submission of all needed reports and documents.
+The Program Director is responsible for ensuring the examination procedures: submission of copies to the assessment committee, communicating the date of defense, coordination of the session and submission of all needed reports and documents.